dadaismee/vs_blog/src/blog/phd-draft/index.md

 The following theses summarize the core claims of this dissertation and are proposed for defense:

-1. Social institutions, as conceptualized by Guala’s *rules-in-equilibrium* theory, can be grounded in evolutionary processes aided with informational niche construction that produce normative correlated equilibria sustained by epistemic agents’ conditional strategies
+1. Social institutions, as conceptualized by Guala’s *rules-in-equilibrium* theory, can be grounded in evolutionary processes aided with cognitive niche construction that produce normative correlated equilibria sustained by epistemic agents’ conditional strategies
 2. The ontic/epistemic correlation distinction is essential for explaining the evolutionary transition from ontic to epistemic conditional strategies
 3. The emergence of proto-normativity (internal deontic or proto-deontic beliefs mediating conditional strategies) constitutes a necessary foundation for “proper” social normativity with explicit sanctioning mechanisms and normative beliefs
 4. Social conventions and proto-normative beliefs qualify as natural kinds within a scientific realist social ontology
 5. The naturalistic account of proto-normativity constrains sociological theorizing by grounding social kinds in evolved, causally efficacious mechanisms
-6. This framework advances the naturalization of social ontology without presupposing collective intentionality or explicit sanctioning mechanisms.
+6. The naturalization of social ontology without presupposing collective intentionality or explicit sanctioning mechanisms.

 ## Conclusion and acknowledgments
 The dissertation undertakes a modest yet rigorous investigation into the naturalistic emergence of cognitive architecture capable of proto-normativity and its role in grounding social institutions within Guala’s unified social ontology.
 By developing a conceptual distinction between ontic and epistemic correlations and employing formal evolutionary game-theoretic models alongside agent-based simulations, the research offers a mechanistic account of how epistemic belief-mediated conditional strategies evolve from reactive behaviors.

-Ultimately, this work aspires to contribute to a more integrated and naturalistic understanding of social order, bridging gaps between animal coordination and human normativity, and fostering dialogue across disciplinary and cultural boundaries.
+Ultimately, this work aspires to contribute to a more integrated and naturalistic understanding of social order, bridging gaps between animal coordination and human normativity, and fostering dialogue across disciplinary boundaries.

 I thank:

-- **my advisor Vitaliy Dolgorukov** for urging me to be more technically rigorous and pay attention to formal aspects of the work;
+- **my advisor Vitaly Dolgorukov** for urging me to be more rigorous and pay attention to formal aspects of the work;
 - **my first advisor Helena Knyazeva** for encouragement and support for exploring this inherently complex topic during my early PhD days;
 - **Francesco Guala** for insightful discussions and comments on the parts of the current work;
 - **Brian Skyrms** for important clarifications about the relationship between evolutionary stable strategies and correlated equilibria in his work (which caused a lot of confusion for me);